heshamelmatary/project-edge/README.md

 For the Atlys board, UART driver is provided to communicate with PC at 115200 baud rate.

-The project has started back it 2013.
+The project has started back in 2013.

-The opencores page for this project is here [1]
+The opencores page for this project is here [1].

-TODO:

-1- Re-write Edge in Bluespec.
-2- Fix bug: Fix bug: subsequent store instructions.

 [1] http://opencores.com/project,edge